worldsayshi/toll-calculator/README.md

 You can make any modifications or suggestions for what you see fit.
 Fork this repository and deliver your results via a pull-request or send us an e-mail.
 You could also create a gist, for privacy reasons, and send us the link.

+### ❗️ Important notes

+- Emphasis on _This is a solution you will have to put your name on_.
+Is your solution something that you would be confident running in production?
+- **You don't have to write a fully fledged solution**.
+However, do write comments explaining your intention and what you would have done if you had the time.

 ## Help I dont know C# or Java

 No worries!
 We accept submissions in other languages as well.